rvarago/kitten/README.md

 ## Problem description

-Functors and monads are mathematical entities studied in Category Theory and they have a plenty of applications in Software Engineering, particularly in Functional Programming (FP).
+Functors and monads are mathematical entities studied in Category Theory and they have plenty of applications in Software Engineering, particularly in Functional Programming (FP).
+Moreover, they are structures that must respect some laws in order to valid true functors and monads, [learnyouahaskell](http://learnyouahaskell.com/functors-applicative-functors-and-monoids) provides a very good explanation about such laws in terms of programming languages, but of course, there are many other sources to learn about them.

 Although they're fairly abstract concepts, there are many practical applications for them when we want to compose _effectful functions_.
-We can think about a effectful function as a function ``f`` that instead of returning a value of type ``A`` it returns a value of type ``X<A>`` where ``X`` represents an effect which models an "extra information" about the computation done inside ``f``.
+We can think about an effectful function as a function ``f`` that instead of returning a value of type ``A`` it returns a value of type ``X<A>`` where ``X`` represents an effect which models an "extra information" about the computation done inside ``f``.

 For example:

-- A function ``f`` that can be fail to produce a value of type ``A`` might return an ``std::optional<A>`` where ``td::optional`` is an effect that models absence of a value.
+- A function ``f`` that can fail to produce a value of type ``A`` might return an ``std::optional<A>`` where ``std::optional`` is an effect that models the absence of a value.
 - A function ``f`` that can return multiple values of type ``A`` might return an ``std::vector<A>`` where ``std::vector`` is an effect that models multiple values.